 Thomas was born on 2nd June 1840 at Higher Bockhampton in Dorset, son of Thomas, a stonemason, and Jemima.
 He was educated locally and apprenticed as an architect.
 He moved to London in 1862 and in 1874 he married Emma Gifford (died 1912).
 Far from the Madding Crowd was Hardy's first major novel and made him famous.
 Many other novels, poems and short stories followed and he was awarded the Order of Merit.
 In 1914 he married Florence Dugdale and died on 11th January 1928.

 An annual wreath laying takes place at his grave.
 A commemoration service was held in the Abbey on 4th July 1968 and on 10th August 1978.

 Order of Service for the Funeral of Thomas Hardy 1928 (PDF, 440 KB)

-The cottage where he was born near Dorchester is in the care of The National Trust and can be visited.
+The cottage where he was born near Dorchester and his house Max Gate are in the care of The National Trust and can be visited.